Meghan Markle and Kate Middleton Return to Wimbledon for a Duchesses' Day Out

 This marked the time Meghan and Kate were photographed out together without husbands Prince Harry and Prince Williamsince feud rumors between the two couples sparked late last year.
 The duchesses' last solo outing was as Wimbledon last year.

-At Saturday's match, Meghan wore a white collared shirt, paired with a $375 pleated Vesplisa printed georgette midi skirt by Hugo Boss, what appeared to be Manolo Blahnik BB pumps, Jen Meyer jewelry, and a cream purse, according to Meghan's Mirror.
-Kate sported a $2,700 short sleeve bespoke button-down forest green Dolce & Gabbana midi dress that she had also worn on a tour of Canada with William in 2016, according to reports.
+At Saturday's match, Meghan wore a $1,395 Givenchy white collared shirt, paired with a $375 pleated Vesplisa printed georgette midi skirt by Hugo Boss, what appeared to be Manolo Blahnik "BB" pumps, Jen Meyer turquoise bar earrings, a $1,190 cream Pippa Small "Durga" ring, a $195 Stella McCartney "Grace" Handbag, and $69 Le Specs cat-eye sunglasses, according to Meghan's Mirror.

+Kate sported a $2,700 short sleeve bespoke button-down forest green Dolce & Gabbana midi dress that she had also worn on a tour of Canada with William in 2016, paired with a $1,135 cream Dolce & Gabbana Medium Sicily top handle purse and $152 Wayfarer II 55mm sunglasses, according to reports.
+Pippa wore an $924 printed Anna Mason ruflette sleeveless midi dress.

 See photos of Kate, Meghan and Pippa at the match: